gzark1/seip2023_practical_assignments/sourcecodeanalyzer/README.md

 * WebFileReader (Concrete Implementation): This class also implements the SourceFileReader interface and handles the reading of a file stored on the web.
 * FileReaderFactory (Factory): The factory class is responsible for creating instances of SourceFileReader.
 It contains the createSourceFileReader method that takes a type parameter and returns the appropriate concrete implementation of SourceFileReader based on the provided type.
 It follows the factory method pattern, allowing for flexible instantiation of SourceFileReader objects.

+### SourceCodeAnalyzer: Factory Pattern with Interface
+The chosen design pattern is the Factory Method pattern, which is implemented using the Factory Method and Abstract Factory patterns.
+The Factory Method pattern enhances flexibility and extensibility in the system.
+It allows easy addition of new SourceCodeAnalyzer types without modifying existing code.
+New subclasses can be created to support different analysis techniques.
+However, this adds complexity and tight coupling between the factory class and concrete classes.
+Classes participating in the pattern and their roles:

+* SourceCodeAnalyzerFactory: This class serves as the factory class and implements the Factory Method pattern.
+It contains the createSourceCodeAnalyzer method that creates instances of SourceCodeAnalyzer objects based on the analyzerType.
+It encapsulates the creation logic and promotes the principle of separation of concerns.
+* SourceCodeAnalyzer: This abstract class represents the product interface or abstract product.
+It defines the common interface and declares the abstract methods for calculating metrics (calculateLOC, calculateNOM, calculateNOC).
+Concrete subclasses of SourceCodeAnalyzer provide the specific implementations for different analyzer types.
+* RegexAnalyzer and StrCompAnalyzer: These concrete classes extend the SourceCodeAnalyzer class and provide the implementations for analyzing source code using different techniques (regex-based and string comparison).
+They override the abstract methods to calculate the metrics based on the respective algorithms.
+* By applying the Factory Method pattern, the code achieves a modular and extensible design.
+It allows the system to support different types of source code analyzers while promoting code reusability and maintainability.

 ## Build the project

 1. Build the executable Java application with: